mohamedahmed-cloud/Linux-Module/README.md

 ```
-- AFter all these error I make and edit on linux system module[didn't remember it's name] and error another error appear
+- AFter all these error I make and edit on linux system module [didn't remember it's name] and error another error appear
-- After That I remove -dev and reinstall, and that didn't make sense
+- After That I remove `-dev` {that contain device files used for interacting with hardware devices or software interfaces} and reinstall, and that didn't make sense
-- After All of these try to remove header and install it here return to the first error appear
+- After that I remove header and install it here return to the first error appear
 - After All of these I make a `dsemg` to see error message and copy and paste in stackoverflow and found the solution

 ```py
     # I feel this condition happened with me
     while(1):